vijay-infosec/CyberSec-Projects-/phishing-email-detection-ML/README.md

 Summary

-This project demonstrates a complete workflow for detecting phishing emails using machine learning, starting from preprocessing and feature extraction to training and evaluating two classification models.
-Both models performed well, with Logistic Regression showing the highest accuracy.
-The repository includes all code, results, and written documentation.
+This project demonstrates a complete workflow for detecting phishing emails using machine learning.
+Both Logistic Regression and Random Forest performed well, with Logistic Regression achieving the highest accuracy.
+The repository includes the notebook, outputs, and written reports.